FREQUENTLY ASKED QUESTIONS ABOUT

 Q. Can you give some examples of the U.S. regulations and standards?

 A. Yes.
 Consumer protection is addressed by both federal and state statutes and regulations.
 Unclaimed property is governed by State statutes adjusted by a few federal rules.
 Anti-money laundering rules are set by federal statutes and regulations.
-Privacy is address by the FTC and state laws.
+Privacy is addressed by the FTC and state laws.
 The IRS has released several tax rules.
 FASB has adopted GAAP governing accounting for breakage.
 The SEC has issued guidance on taking breakage to earnings in public companies.
 Federal e-money statutes regulations address certain subjects.
 Licensing type requirements are addressed in federal and state laws.
 Sales and use taxes are set by state laws.
 For details on the regulations and standards per jurisdiction you should visit our Compliance Libraries.

 Q. I have a simple gift card program, so why do I need to know about all of these rules and regulations?